Want a Nonprofit Job? Change Your Resume in These 3 Ways

 But the competition is keen.
 Gone are the days when nonprofit employment was only a fall-back position.
 Today the best and the brightest are lining up.
 That may be because nonprofits are often just great places to work.
 They prize work/life balance, give excellent benefits, and value their employees highly.

 But how do you impress a nonprofit employer?
 Especially when you might not have any nonprofit experience yet, either because you've worked in a different sector, or you're just entering the workforce.

 Nonprofits are different.
 They look for different things in potential employees.
 Make the first cut by looking at your resume.
 How can you signal that you are a viable candidate for a nonprofit job?

 Start with these three ways to make your resume pop out of the pack

-Prowl the possibilities with our list of online sites where you can find information on volunteer opportunities.
+- Prowl the possibilities with our list of online sites where you can find information on volunteer opportunities.
 Showcase your volunteer work on your resume and your social network profiles.
-Pay particular attention to your LinkedIn profile, a popular place for nonprofit employers.
+Pay particular attention to your LinkedIn profile, a favorite place for nonprofit employers.

 - Emphasize Your Ability to Wear Multiple Hats.Set up your resume to highlight your flexibility.
 Nonprofit jobs are known for requiring their employees to move easily between different tasks.